2014 UKICRS Workshop & Symposium

 Dr. Andy Lewis, Director of Novel Formulation Technologies at Ipsen, France: 'Patient focused peptide delivery'

-Following the success of last year’s meeting, we are once again placing a strong focus on encouraging participation from postgraduate students and early-career postdoctoral researchers working in any aspect of controlled release, drug delivery or drug formulation.
-In addition to the two keynote speakers, we also have eleven 15 min oral presentation slots up for grabs, with speakers selected from those abstracts submitted before the March 7th 2014 deadline.
+Following the success of last year’s meeting, we are once again placing a strong focus on encouraging participation from postgraduate students and early-career postdoctoral researchers working in any aspect of controlled release, drug delivery or formulation science.
+In addition to the two keynote speakers, we also have eleven 15 min oral presentations being delivered by postgraduate and postdoctoral participants.

 Everything you need to know about the symposium, including abstract submission, registration and travel information, is provided below, and in the Symposium brochure (download here).